 Form makes objects appear more three dimensional giving them the illusion of volume.
 A good thing to learn is how to break complicated forms into simpler forms using cylinders, cubes, wedges, spheres and pyramids.
 This is useful because it will enable you to draw anything from different angles.
 This enables you to create any objects you want without needing the exact reference for it.
 This skill goes hand in hand with perspective.
 It helps to understand the form of objects so that you can place them in perspective.

 Value and lighting is important to study for increasing your knowledge of form.
 Value and lighting helps suggest mood and heighten the storytelling of an image.
 It also helps your understanding of how to use color.

 If you want to draw convincing figures and characters then anatomy is useful to learn.
 I’m not talking about internal organs here, I mean the proportion and structure of the human body on the outside.
 Knowledge of skeletons and muscles is handy to understand movement and surface forms.
 An understanding of the human form and how it moves also helps with placement of clothing.

-Knowledge of colour and how it can affect an image is a useful skill to learn.
-Different colours evoke different meanings, associations and moods.
-Colour harmony can make or break your painting.
-Colour is especially useful combined with a good knowledge of value and lighting.
+Knowledge of color and how it can affect an image is a useful skill to learn.
+Different colors evoke different meanings, associations and moods.
+Color harmony can make or break your painting.
+Color is especially useful combined with a good knowledge of value and lighting.

 Composition is an extensive subject on it’s own.
 It is about controlling the design or look of your image and defining focal points.
 Composition can help you improve the storytelling and aesthetics of your images.
 If an image is well composed it creates a better sense of mood and narrative.
 It will thus help you create more powerful images conveying your message.